Must-see Events in La Mercè Festival!

 Piromusical at La Mercè

-This magnificent show takes place in front of the National Museum of Art.
-The Magic Fountains of Montjuic will be bursting visually pleasing, colourful water acrobatics, while the fireworks complete the mind-blowing view.
+This certainly magnificent show takes place in front of the National Museum of Art.
+The Magic Fountains of Montjüic will be bursting visually pleasing, colorful water acrobatics; while the fireworks complete the mind-blowing view.
 The endless crowd of people bathes in light of the fireworks and sparklers.
-The show is played to the rhythm of music, famous hits including The Beatles in 2010 (Check the video below!)
-The show goes on for about half an hour and is the final big bang to end La Mercè.
-The fireworks can be seen from all over the city, but for the best experience and to see the whole show we advise you once again to arrive early.
-View Larger Map
+Moreover, the show is plays to the rhythm of music, famous hits!
+It goes on for about half an hour and is the final big bang to end La Mercè.
+The fireworks can be seen from all over the city; but for the best experience and to see the whole show we advise you once again to arrive early.

-In addition to these events, we recommend checking out BAM – Barcelona Accio Musical, a music festival taking place during La Mercè in various locations.
-The Indie music oriented concerts can be experienced, for example, in Plaça dels Àngels, Plaça Reial and Parc del Forum.
+In addition to these events, we recommend checking out BAM – Barcelona Accio Musical; a music festival taking place during La Mercè in various locations!